1. Key Characteristics

 LOW: Pekes are small dogs with minimal exercise needs.
-They should be walked at least once a day to expel energy and learn that their human is the leader.
+Walk yours at least once a day to expel energy and learn that you are the leader.
 An untrained or overindulged Peke can display negative behaviors and may be difficult to train after these are learned.

 HIGH: Pekes shed regularly and females may blow their undercoat when in season.
 They have a long top coat that requires a minimal of 1 hour of brushing per week, with special attention paid to legs and hindquarters that can become matted easily.

 They should be shampooed regularly and their faces checked and cleaned daily.
 Nail clipping should be done regularly, and they need bathing once every 4–6 weeks.